Geoffrey V, Viscount of Châteaudun

+the right to graze their livestock in the forest of Epinat.

 Geoffrey’s first marriage was to Adelicia de Nevers.
 Adelicia is listed in Europäische Stammtafeln as Geoffrey’s wife but no heritage is identified.
 The most likely candidate for her parents are William IV, Count of Nevers, and Eléonore, Countess of Vermandois, although this has not been verified.
 Geoffrey and Adelicia had nine children: